-The pen nitrogen calculation was based on the low and high loading range used in the UC Davis nitrogen loading study (Viers et al. 2012).
+The pen nitrogen calculation (for both dairy and nondairy CAFO pens) was based on the low and high loading range used in the UC Davis nitrogen loading study (Viers et al. 2012).
 The loading rates used in the UC Davis study were chosen based on several other research studies.
 The low range (75 kg N/ha-yr, or 67 lb N/ac-yr) was chosen based on unpublished research conducted by UC Davis study authors in the Tulare Lake Basin that was reported in the UC Davis study (Viers et al. 2012).
 Meteorological conditions in the GWMA are similar to the Tulare Lake Basin, with 7.55 inches or rain each year, on average, in Tulare, CA, and 6.8 in Sunnyside, WA (mean 1894-2012, WRCC 2012, Viers et al. 2012).
 The high range used in the UC Davis study (1,000 kg N/ha-yr, or 892 lb N/ac-yr) was based on research conducted in the Tulare Lake Basin and Salinas Valley by the study authors, as well as research in California's San Joaquin Valley (van der Schans et al. 2009) and in Kansas (Vaillant et al. 2009).
 Meteorological conditions in Kansas are significantly different from conditions in either the Tulare Lake Basin or the Yakima Valley (annual rainfall ranged from 24 to 36 inches at the study sites) (Vaillant et al. 2009).
-However, due to the lack of a large body of similar research to compare results with, there limited data to choose from.
 The high rate is likely a significant overestimation of the available nitrogen, due to factors that include lower precipitation and higher evapotranspiration in the Yakima Valley than in the regions where the research this nitrogen loading rate was based on was conducted.
 The lower precipitation and higher evapotranspiration would result in both lower groundwater recharge and higher losses of nitrogen to the atmosphere, reducing the nitrogen available to move through the pen surface.
+While this study has attempted to calculate nitrogen available to move through the soil profile, the authors of the UC Davis study were estimating actual nitrogen loading to groundwater.
+Only a proportion of the nitrogen available to move through the soil to groundwater will actually do so.
+Additional work that could be conducted to improve these estimates is discussed in the conclusions of the CAFO section.

 The calculation itself consisted of multiplying either the low or the high rate by the acreage of each pen.
 The medium rate for pens was determined by averaging the results of the low and high rates for each individual pen; it has no physical significance.
 Individual pen results were added to determine estimated losses for all pens in the region.
+For the following calculation, all significant digits were kept until the final estimate was determined.
+At that point, calculations were rounded to the nearest lb/ac, kg/ha, ton/year, or 1,000 kg/year.

-N loading rate $$\left(\frac{lb N}{acre \cdot year}\right)$$ × Pen acreage (acre) = Potential N loading $\left(\frac{lb N}{year}\right)$
+$$\textit{N loading rate } \left(\frac{\textit{lb N}}{\textit{acre} \cdot \textit{year}} \right) \times \textit{Pen acreage (acre)} = \textit{Potential N available } \left(\frac{\textit{lb N}}{\textit{year}} \right)$$